 Mode of Payment.

 Benefits shall be paid in accordance with the payment option elected by a Participant.
 Payment amount, method of payment, and settlement options are available as provided by each of the available investment options.
 The Participant shall elect the mode of payment based upon the options then available.
-A Participant who has chosen a payment option, other than a purchased annuity payment option, shall have the ability to change his payment option.
-An administrative charge or restrictions may be applicable as determined by the Employer and Plan Administrator(s).
+A Participant who has chosen a payment option, other than a purchased annuity payment option, shall have the ability to change the payment option.
+An administrative charge or restriction may be applicable as determined by the Employer and Plan Administrator(s).

 Provisions Required Pursuant to Code Section 401(a)(9).

 Distribution of a Participant’s entire Account shall commence not later than April 1 following the calendar year in which the Participant attains age 70 ½ or there is a Severance From Employment by the Participant, whichever is later.
-Unless the form of distribution is a single lump sum payment, distributions shall be made over a period not exceeding the life expectancy of the Participant, or the joint life expectancy of the Participant and his Beneficiary.
+Unless the form of distribution is a single lump sum payment, distributions shall be made over a period not exceeding the life expectancy of the Participant, or the joint life expectancy of the Participant and the Participant’s Beneficiary.

-Notwithstanding, the preceding paragraph, a Participant or Beneficiary who would have been required to receive required minimum distributions under Code Section 401(a)(9) for 2009 but for the enactment of Code Section 401(a)(9)(H) (“2009 RMDs”), and who would have satisfied that requirement by receiving distributions that are (1) equal to the 2009 RMDs or (2) one or more payments in a series of substantially equal distributions (that include the 2009 RMDs) made at least annually and expected to last for the life (or life expectancy) of the Participant, the joint lives of the Participant and the Participant’s designated beneficiary, or for a period of at least 10 years (“Extended 2009 RMDs”), will receive those distributions for 2009 unless the Participant or Beneficiary chooses not to receive such distributions.
+Notwithstanding, the preceding subparagraph, a Participant or Beneficiary who would have been required to receive required minimum distributions under IRC §401(a)(9) for 2009 but for the enactment of IRC § 401(a)(9)(H) (“2009 RMDs”), and who would have satisfied that requirement by receiving distributions that are (1) equal to the 2009 RMDs or (2) one or more payments in a series of substantially equal distributions (that include the 2009 RMDs) made at least annually and expected to last for the life (or life expectancy) of the Participant, the joint lives of the Participant and the Participant’s designated beneficiary, or for a period of at least 10 years (“Extended 2009 RMDs”), will receive those distributions for 2009 unless the Participant or Beneficiary chooses not to receive such distributions.
 Participants and Beneficiaries described in the preceding sentence will be given the opportunity to elect to stop receiving the distributions described in the preceding sentence.
-In addition, notwithstanding any other provision of the Plan, 2009 RMDs and Extended 2009 RMDs shall be treated as Eligible Rollover Distributions under Section 3.11 of the Plan.
+In addition, notwithstanding any other provision of the Plan, 2009 RMDs and Extended 2009 RMDs shall be treated as Eligible Rollover Distributions under Section 3.11.

 Payments to a Beneficiary.

-If the Participant dies before the benefits to which he is entitled under this Plan have been paid or exhausted, then the remaining benefits payable under the Plan shall be paid to his designated Beneficiary.
+If the Participant dies before the benefits to which the Participant is entitled under this Plan have been paid or exhausted, then the remaining benefits payable under the Plan shall be paid to the Participant’s designated Beneficiary.
 The Beneficiary shall have the right to elect the time and mode of payment of such benefits, subject to the limitations set forth in this Plan.
-Such election as to the time of payment (distribution commencement date) shall be filed by the Beneficiary not later than one hundred and eighty (180) days following the Participant’s death.
+Such election as to the time of payment (distribution commencement date) shall be filed by the Beneficiary not later than 180 days following the Participant’s death.
 Failure to file an election as to the form of payment may result in the Administrator making a lump sum payment to the Beneficiary.